-An experiment was once done on rats where researchers, through a procedure known as deep lesioning were able to remove the amygdalae (ameygdalectomy) of rats.
+An experiment was once done on rats where researchers, through a procedure known as deep lesioning were able to remove the amygdalae (the procedure is referred to as ameygdalectomy) of rats.
 Deprived from us, the rats started no longer having fear and exhibited some serious, non-species-specific behaviors.
 They no longer feared cats as the removal of their amygdalae, resulted in their fear memories being swiped away for good.
-Of course, this is not good and one can imagine how these poor mice must have been fun for the cat to play with!
+Of course, this is not good and one can imagine how these poor mice must have been fun for cats to play with!

-So yes, fear is important as it protects dogs (and any other living being) allowing self-preservation and protection of the species.
-If all mice weren’t scared of cats, imagine how quickly they would quickly become extinct!
+So yes, fear is important as it protects dogs (and any other living being), allowing self-preservation and protection of the species.
+If all mice weren’t scared of cats, imagine how quickly they would become extinct!

 “The amygdala attaches emotional significance to the information coming into the brain, and has been called the command center of the emotions of surprise, rage and fear.”~Patricia McConnell, Ph.D.

 Our goal is to ultimately keep your dog safe; however, sometimes things may get out of hand.
 If we happen to regularly overreact, we create fertile grounds for an anxiety disorder to set in.